MY ESCAPES FROM AMERICA--

 I need to tell you about finding the doctor's office.
 We got on the subway to go to the doctor's office, and as the train rolled along we stood and pondered the map of the subway system.
 We knew where we wanted to go, but which of those colored lines do we take?
 We would have to change trains at least once.
 This is terrifying when you feel like a mole under a patch of carrots.
 Also, we were told there were certain stations we must never get off at because the people up above were violent.
 Perhaps this is why "poor Charlie rode forever" on the Boston MTA.
 He was scared he would end up in a bad part of town.

 A take-charge sort of lady came along, clearly Jewish, and said, "Are you folks lost?"
 This New Yorker could tell by just looking at us that we were aliens from a distant planet called Michigan.
 We said we were lost indeed.
 She got our information about our destination, pondered the map, and declared, "I'll just take you there-- I'm lost too, so we'll all be lost together."
-Then, a boisterous New Yorker laugh, and she really did take charge.
+Then, with a boisterous New Yorker laugh, she really did take charge.
 I was wondering if we were being helped, or was this an eccentric in need of amusement?

 No, she told us we would all get off soon, and she lead us via cat walks and damp tunnels to another subway line.
 After a ride on that one, we got out, and she hustled us up the stairs to the street, and as we came out she told us the doctor should be about, "half way down that street right there on the left side."
 We thanked her, and she disappeared down the stairs to catch the subway to her home.
 Whatever you hear about New Yorkers, and there certainly are some mad ones, there are some very kind and compassionate people in that monstrous city.
 That lady had to pay to get back on the subway, and I suspect she went way out of her way to help us.

 Our car was a perfect curse to us in NYC.
 We had to repark it every night, back and forth from one side of the street to the other, so that the street sweeper could sweep the gutters.
 They have to do this every night, alternating back and forth, so that NYC does not become buried in trash and dog dirt in a couple of days.
 Right, dog dirt in places where you may want to walk on dry ground.
 A ticket for the car being on the wrong side was 75$ in 1973!
-One of the mission staff men suggested he drive our car home to his home in New Jersey one night and park it in his back yard.
+One evening a member of the mission staff suggested he drive our car home to his home in New Jersey and park it in his back yard.
 We were delighted.
 A car in NYC is a real curse.

-Well, when I went with the man to get the car to bring it to the mission just before we were to leave for home, I had observed how New Yorkers drove during our stay, and I knew the secret-- shameless nerve, and once you commit, do not look around so that they think you are insane..... like them.
+Well, when I went with the man to get the car to bring it to the mission just before we were to leave for home, I had observed how New Yorkers drove during our stay, and I knew the secret.
+One must possess shameless nerve, and once you commit, do not look around so that they think you are insane..... like them.
 So, I came along the Henry Hudson Parkway in reasonable peace, only having to dodge a few large auto parts and some lumber to keep from tearing the bottom off of my car.
 I turned into the down town Manhattan area, and I came rolling up to an intersection that was full of cars, some of them clearly cheating on the traffic lights.
 I had seen the method of clearing a path as we moved around the city, so I went New Yorker.
 I laid on the horn without letting if off, and accelerated.
 It was like the Red Sea parting before me.
 It was wonderful.
 It was absolutely terrifying too.
 I cruised through to the screech of tires all around, waved, and decided I could not do this again.
 I could not afford the shrink afterward.

 Each missionary candidate was given a work assignment in the building to clean and detail fixtures.
 This was, no doubt, a test to see how we got along and how well we could take orders.
 While I was doing my afternoon work assignment, a charter flight of 300 missionaries was to leave Kennedy Airport and carry missionaries to Nigeria, Ethiopia, and finally Nairobi.
 The mission never did it again because they figured if a plane ever went down with a charter of that many missionaries, it would overwhelm the mission to keep many of the mission stations open without them.